English

 0x03 Others

-• Test steps: Firstly, put the beacon about 0.5 meters away from the module.
-Then, send the RF test command through a serial port.
-The module will search for a Bluetooth beacon and return the signal strength value.
-If the signal strength is greater than -70 dB, it is thought that the RF of the module works properly.
+• Test steps: Put the beacon around 0.5 meters away from the module.
+The MCU sends the testing command to the module to initiate a test.
+The module will scan for the designated identifier and return the RSSI.
+If the RSSI is greater than -70 dB, the RF performance is acceptable.

-• Test tool: Bluetooth dongle (provided by Tuya), which connects the device under test and returns RSSI.
+• Test tool: a Tuya’s Bluetooth dongle used to connect to the device under test and return the RSSI.

-• Test steps: Firstly, put the dongle about 0.5 meters away from the module.
-Then, send the RF test command to the module through a serial port.
-The dongle connects to the module and returns the signal strength value.
-If the signal strength is greater than -70 dB, it is considered that the RF of the module works properly.
+• Test steps: Put the dongle around 0.5 meters away from the module.
+The MCU sends the testing command to the module to initiate a test.
+The dongle will connect to the module and return the RSSI.
+If the RSSI is greater than -70 dB, the RF performance is acceptable.

-• The module shall not be in the low power mode, and shall be unbound.
+• The module must be unbound and operate in the standard power mode.

 0